For many arthritis sufferers, the benefits of replacing this pivotal joint outweigh the costs of trying to save it.

 According to past patients of The Orthopaedic Foot and Ankle Center, being free from chronic pain far outweighs the short-term pain of surgery.
 (See, “Testimonials.”)
 To ensure that his patients suffer the least amount of pain and recovery the greatest amount of motion in the least amount ot time, The physicians at the Center have researched pain management extensively and published research papers on the topic.

 The Center’s sophisticated pain management program is custom-tailored to ensure the quickest possible recovery for their patients—with as little pain as possible.
 The Orthopaedic Foot and Ankle Center tries to use removable braces instead of casts so that the muscle doesn’t atrophy.
 Half of the solution to the physical pain and suffering is post-op recovery.
-The team at the Center has developed a regimen to get patients moving and back into activities exhibiting successful recovery.
-(See “Therapists.”)
+The team at here at The Orthopaedic Foot & Ankle Center has developed a regimen to get patients moving and back into activities exhibiting successful recovery.

 When the Total Ankle Replacement surgery is taken in concert with post-op therapy and pain management, successful results happen.
 In the vast majority of cases, surgery brings pain relief and makes it easier for patients to get back to their daily activities.